 This post may contain affiliate links.
 For more information, read my disclosure policy.

 French Bread Pizza combines my two loves: French Bread and Pizza all in one easy dinner!
-Crunchy, garlicky, and delicious, this easy pizza recipe has your favorite toppings and is the easiest way to make pizza at home in no time at all!
+Crunchy, garlicky, and delicious, this easy pizza recipe has your favorite toppings, stays crunchy even with the sauce, and is the perfect dinner or appetizer!

 Slices of bread topped with melted cheese and pepperoni are arranged on a wooden surface.
 A striped cloth is partially visible in the background.